farazahmad759/dricup-cli/README.md

 # Capabilities

-- I have described the capabilities of the `dricup-crud-express` in [Build a Todo App in less than 5 minutes](https://farazahmad759.medium.com/build-a-todo-app-in-less-than-5-minutes-in-node-express-ada63d7c54b9)
+- I have described the capabilities of the `dricup` in [Build a Todo App in less than 5 minutes](https://farazahmad759.medium.com/build-a-todo-app-in-less-than-5-minutes-in-node-express-ada63d7c54b9)

 - There is much more you can do with it.
 Visit the `db/` directory in your project root and explore the directories inside it, most notably the `db/controllers` directory.
-- Take a look at the `todos` controller file created by the package [here](https://github.com/farazahmad759/dricup-crud-express/blob/main/examples/hello-todo/db/controllers/todos.js).
+- Take a look at the `todos` controller file created by the package [here](https://github.com/farazahmad759/dricup-cli/blob/main/examples/hello-todo/db/controllers/todos.js).
 The controller file has five methods in it for CRUD operations.

   - createOne
   - getOne